 If you want, you can also make homemade gluten free wonton wrappers.

-Potstickers, which is a Chinese dumping, and gyoza, which is a Japanese dumpling, use the same thin, round wrappers to hold their fillings.
-Most potsticker or gyoza wrappers are more delicate on the outside so that the outside can be easily sealed.
+Pot stickers, which are Chinese dumplings, and gyoza, which is a Japanese dumpling, use the same thin, round wrappers to hold their fillings.
+Most pot sticker or gyoza wrappers are more delicate on the outside so that the outside can be easily sealed.

 In theory, they’re interchangeable, although not authentically.

-If you do want to use a wonton wrapper to make potstickers, gyoza, or dumplings, you’ll need to cut it into a circle before using it in the dumpling mold.
+If you do want to use a wonton wrapper to make potstickers, gyoza, or dumplings, you’ll need to cut the wonton wrapper dough into a circle before using it in a dumpling mold.

 If you purchase a package of wonton wrappers, but don’t use the entire package, you can store the leftovers in the fridge.

-Make sure to put them in an air tight container in the fridge or else they’ll dry out and need to be tossed.
+Make sure to put them in an air tight container in the fridge or else they’ll dry out and need to be thrown out.
 Wonton wrappers can be stored in the fridge for 10 to 14 days in an air tight container.

 If you need to store wonton wrappers for longer than two weeks, you can freeze any unused portion in a ziptop container in the freezer for a couple months.